cihanb/kubernetesdemo_rp/README.md

 Note: it may take a few mins to create the cluster.
 Ensure the kubernetes cluster creation is complete before proceeding to the next step.

-For best placement, we require Redis Enterprise Pack (Redis<sup>e</sup> Pack) pods to be placed on seperate kubernetes nodes.
+For best placement, we require Redis Enterprise Pack (Redis<sup>e</sup> Pack) pods to be placed on separate kubernetes nodes.
 This ensures better availability when cluster nodes fail.
 Placing multiple Redis Enterprise Pack (Redis<sup>e</sup> Pack) nodes in the same physical host can cause multiple nodes to fail at once and may result in availability and data loss.
-To ensure we can garantee better placement, we need to upgrade the kubernetes cluster to **1.6.2** or better.
+To ensure we can guarantee better placement, we need to upgrade the kubernetes cluster to **1.6.2** or better.
 You can do the upgrade in the details page of the kubernetes cluster deployment we just created.

 ![getting-started](https://raw.githubusercontent.com/cihanb/kubernetesdemo_rp/master/media/view-cluster.jpeg)

-Finally to finish the kubernetes deployment, you need to get the kubernetes console up and running and start the kubernetes proxy. on the terminal window, run the folowing commands;
+Finally to finish the kubernetes deployment, you need to get the kubernetes console up and running and start the kubernetes proxy. on the terminal window, run the following commands;
 ```
 gcloud auth login
 ```